You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Step 5: Monitor Your Data in Snowflake

-With the capture running, you can access your newly populated collection within Snowflake for analysis and further processing.
-You can also set up alerts.
+- With the data pipeline running, you can access your MongoDB collections within Snowflake for querying and analysis.

 What’s the best way to move data from MongoDB to Snowflake?

-As we’ve learned, the best method to load from MongoDB to Snowflake depends on your use case, your team, and the other technology resources at your disposal.
+The best method to move data from MongoDB to Snowflake depends on your specific use case and resources:

 Frequently Asked Questions (FAQ)